jaywardell/PersonalLog/README.md

 The toolbar offers the ability to add new entries and to navigate to a given date.

-When it's not needed, the user can hide almost all chrome by just tapping on the table.
+When it's not needed, the user can hide almost all chrome by just tapping on the table, in order to let the user focus on reading.
+All chrome is automatically hidden in landscape orientation as well.

-All chrome is hidden in landscape orientation in order to give the user the ability to focus on reading.
+The color scheme is meant to be unobtrusive to let the user focus on content.
+It uses a very muted cool tint color, and only system-prescribed grays for content.